MWF 2:30 pm-3:20 pm

 Smith Hall, Room 108

-Lectures: BoilerCast recordings of the lectures will be available as a vodocast.
-From the BoilerCast page in iTunes follow the link for Health and Human Sciences, scroll down to Psychological Sciences, and then follow the link for PSY 200 - Francis.
-Look for the Spring 2013 tab.
-The lectures are in reverse order.
-It sometimes takes a few days for the Vodcast to be uploaded.
+Lectures: BoilerCast recordings of the lectures will be available as a vodcast.
+As they become available, the “vodcast” links in the schedule below will become links to the recordings.
+It sometimes takes a few days for the vodcast to be uploaded.
 Do not be tricked into believing that you can get the full benefit of the lecture from the BoilerCast recordings.
 Moreover, the system does not always properly capture the lecture, and sometimes the audio is quite poor.
 Your best option is to attend the lecture itself and use the vodcast as a way to refresh selected topics.

 Examinations: There will be four section exams and one final exam.
 The section exams will be in-class and the final exam will be given during the final exam period (do not plan to leave campus early, this course's final exam is sometimes scheduled for the last day of exam week).
-Each section exam and the final is worth 16% of your grade.
+Each section exam and the final is worth 17% of your class grade.
 The final will cover all topics of the course.
 Exams will include a mix of multiple choice and short answer questions.
 Extensive study guides are available as links in the class schedule below.
 You might also find it useful to look at old exams from Spring 2012.
 However, the course was structured a bit differently then, some topics have changed (both added and removed), and the exams for this semester will involve entirely new questions with more short-answer questions and fewer multiple choice questions.

-Take-home labs: We will use the CogLab programs to augment our discussions of some classic experiments in cognitive psychology.
+CogLab: CogLab is an Internet site that allows students to participate in classic experiments related to cognitive psychology.
 You will be given lab assignments throughout the semester.
 These labs are run through the Internet and can be carried out at any computer lab on campus or at a home computer.
-Your overall lab grade will make up 10% of your final grade.
-All the labs are organized on the Cognitive Psychology Online Laboratory (CogLab) web page at http://coglab.wadsworth.com.
+Your overall lab grade will make up 15% of your final grade.
+All the labs are on the Cognitive Psychology Online Laboratory (CogLab) web page at http://coglab.cengage.com.
 In the schedule below, individual labs are associated with different dates.
-You must complete the lab by 10:00 am on the date indicated to get credit.
-You will receive log-in information in class.
+You must complete the lab by 8:00 am on the date indicated to get credit.
+You will receive log-in instructions in class.

 Make-up exams: Make-up exams will not be permitted unless you notify Dr. Francis at least 48 hours prior to the scheduled exam date.
 Missed exams will receive a grade of 0.